 What steps should I take if I want to return early from my exchange?

-If you would like to return home or think that you want to return home before your intended return date, please email us on email@example.com and we will endeavour to advise and support you further.
-As the pandemic continues to develop, we ask that DMU students continue to check the latest FCO advice to overseas travellers, as well as to continue to monitor communications from the Global Mobility Office and your host university.
+If you would like to return home or think that you want to return home before your intended return date, please email us on firstname.lastname@example.org and we will endeavour to advise and support you further.
+We ask that DMU students continue to check the latest FCO advice to overseas travellers, as well as to continue to monitor communications from the Global Mobility Office and your host university.

 What should I do if my host university has now moved to online teaching for the rest of the academic year?